About twice as many women as men experience depression. Several factors may increase a woman's risk of depression.

 By Mayo Clinic Staff

-Some mood changes and depressed feelings occur with normal hormone changes.
-But hormone changes alone don't cause depression.
-Other biological factors, inherited traits and life experiences are also involved.
-Here's what contributes to depression in women — and what you can do about it.
+Some mood changes and depressed feelings occur with normal hormonal changes.
+But hormonal changes alone don't cause depression.
+Other biological factors, inherited traits, and personal life circumstances and experiences are associated with a higher risk of depression.
+Here's what contributes to depression in women.

 Hormone changes during puberty may increase some girls' risk of developing depression.
-However, temporary mood swings related to changing hormones during puberty are normal — these changes alone don't cause depression.
+However, temporary mood swings related to fluctuating hormones during puberty are normal — these changes alone don't cause depression.

-Puberty is often associated with other factors that can play a role in depression, such as:
+Puberty is often associated with other experiences that can play a role in depression, such as:

 - Emerging sexuality and identity issues